vene/vene.github.io/content/blog/mirror.md

 Some of the most popular strategies for handling constraints, while seemingly very different at first sight, are deeply connected.
-In this post, we will explore these connections and demonstrate them in PyTorch on a friendly example.
+In this post, we will explore these connections and demonstrate them in PyTorch.

 In particular, we show that mirror descent is equivalent to gradient descent on a reparametrized objective with straight-through gradients: